alphagov/govuk-design-system/src/accessibility/wcag-2.2/index.md

 See an [explanation of every success criteria in WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/) on the W3C website.

-[Images](/styles/images/) also includes guidance to help ensure icons and images in your service meet Target size (minimum).
+[Our Images page](/styles/images/) also includes guidance to help ensure icons and images in your service meet Target size (minimum).

 {{ govukTable({
   caption: "Components",